icon-project/icon-sdk-python/README.md

 - stepLimit : The maximum step value for processing a transaction
 - nid : Network ID.
 Default nid is 1 if you didn't set the value.
 (1 for Main net, etc)
 - nonce :  An arbitrary number used to prevent transaction hash collision
 - data : Data by the dataType.
-Data type of the data should be **string**.
+Data type of the data should be **hex string** prefixed with '0x'.
 - version : Protocol version (3 for V3).
 The default version is 3 if you didn't set the value.
 - timestamp : Transaction creation time.
 Timestamp is in microseconds.
 Default timestamp is set, if you didn't set the value.
 - build : Returns a message transaction object